 If you’re an individual, you can volunteer to help us install and maintain our large public oyster gardens in Canton and near Federal Hill.

-Oyster gardening events will be hosted the 2nd and 4th Saturday mornings of Sept-Dec and Mar-June, weather permitting.

-**What it says now:** If you’re an individual, you can volunteer to help us install and maintain our large public oyster gardens in Canton and near Federal Hill.

-Oyster gardening events will be hosted the 1st and 2nd Saturday mornings of Oct-Dec and Mar-June, weather permitting.
+Oyster gardening events will be hosted two Saturday mornings per month from Oct-Dec and Mar-June, weather permitting.